logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/troubleshooting-web-automation/how-do-i-execute-cross-browser-automated-tests/_index.md

 keywords: "FAQ, cross-browser testing, variations"
 ---

-**A**: TestArchitect provides a [Variations](/user-guide/variations/) feature that makes creating cross-browser tests easier.
+A: TestArchitect provides a [Variations](/user-guide/variations/) feature that makes creating cross-browser tests easier.
 Additionally, the [Scrum Board](/user-guide/getting-started/sample-repository/scrum-board/) sample project is provided when you install TestArchitect to help you understand how to use [Variations](/user-guide/variations/) in creating cross-browser tests.

 {{<note>}} Supported browsers are Internet Explorer, Mozilla Firefox and Google Chrome.